thompsonsed/pycoalescence/docs/necsim/file_necsim.cpp.rst

-Contains the functions allowing integration of the PyCoalescence python module directly to the c++.
+Contains the functions allowing integration of the pycoalescence Python module directly to the c++.

 .. contents:: Contents